nixsee/NewNoteFromSelection-VSCode/README.md

 1. Wait for macro to run.
 It should take a few seconds.
 1. If you are unsatisfied with the results, you can undo it all by pressing Ctrl+Z.
+1. If the formatting is all out of order, look in the settings.json file and increase the delay.